Northeastern University: Dorms and housing

-In 2008, West Village Building F was recognized in American Institute of Architects New England 2008 Merit Awards for Design Excellence.
+There are current plans to build a new 23 story dorm that has been approved and would provide housing for an additional 1,300 students.In 2008, West Village Building F was recognized in American Institute of Architects New England 2008 Merit Awards for Design Excellence.

 South Campus (Columbus Avenue)

 Northeastern's southernmost section of campus is located along Columbus Avenue in Roxbury, parallel to the Orange line.
 The university expanded south into Roxbury at the same time as they were building West Village.
 In 2001, Davenport Commons was opened, providing 585 students housing in two residence halls while 75 families representing a range of incomes have been able to purchase a condo or townhouse at or below Boston's market value.
 Davenport Commons also created commercial space on Tremont Street.

 During the summer of 2006, Northeastern proposed a new residence hall further away from the main campus, at the corner of Tremont Street and Ruggles Street.
 Construction began in late February 2007.
-In the Spring of 2009, the complex was named International Village and opened later that Summer.
+In the spring of 2009, the complex was named International Village and opened later that summer.
 It consists of three interconnected residential towers, an office tower, administration building, and a gym.
 A 400-seat dining hall is available to all members of the Northeastern community as well as the public.

 Lightview was launched in 2019, which was Boston's first developer-led, equity-financed student housing project built and financed by American Campus Communities exclusively for Northeastern students.
 The building is 20 stories tall and includes a fitness area as well as social and recreational spaces.

-The following buildings make up the South Campus: